nomed/gitlab-ce/doc/development/documentation/styleguide.md

 leave a blank line here
 ```

-This is how it's going to render on docs.gitlab.com:
+This is how it renders on docs.gitlab.com:

 <figure class="video-container">
   <iframe src="https://www.youtube.com/embed/MqL6BMOySIQ" frameborder="0" allowfullscreen="true"> </iframe>